Path-Kernel Method for Differentiating Unstable Diffusions: Deriving and proving the formula

-For random variables which will also be used as dummy variables in integrations, such as $X$ and $\DB$, we use uppercase letters to indicate random variables and the corresponding lowercase letters for the particular values they take.
-For functions of those dummy variables, such as $v_t$ and $\alpha_t$, we do not change the letter cases.
+We omit the subscript \(t\) when no confusion arises.
+For random variables that may also appear as dummy variables in integrals, such as \(X\) and \(B\), we use uppercase letters for the random variables and the corresponding lowercase letters ($x$ and $b$) for values they may take or for dummy variables.
+For functions of such variables, such as \(v_t\) and \(\alpha_t\), we do not change the letter case.

+We now state some technical assumptions.
+These assumptions can be relaxed; for instance, the boundedness and Lipschitz conditions on \(\alpha_t\) can be significantly weakened.
+However, in this paper we restrict ourselves to proving the result in a simpler setting.